Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/invoke-instance.rst

 .. code-block:: console

-   Successfully updated contract instance {"index":0,"subindex":0} using the entrypoint 'my_receive'.
    Invocation resulted in success:
    - Energy used: 595 NRG
    - Return value:
        <some-return-value>

 As you can see, the subindex defaults to ``0``.
-The contract state is updated, but the changes are not persisted to the chain and are discarded.
+If `my_receive` updates the contract state, these changes are not persisted to the chain and are discarded.

 .. note::